Nigersaurus

 Discovery

 Nigersaurus-skeletonThe first remains of Nigersaurus were discovered in 1976.
 But paleontologists at that time were not sure about their findings.
-Paul Sereno, an American paleontologist, led expeditions to Niger in the years 1997 and 2000 for the search of fossils.
+Paul Sereno, an American paleontologist, led expeditions to Niger in the years 1997 and 2000 for the search of Fossils.
 He discovered many fossils from Elrhaz formations in Niger.
 Among those fossils, he found fossils of a new dinosaur species that is known as Nigersaurus (“Niger Reptile”).
 He along with other paleontologists gathered many bony parts of Nigersaurus separately and assembled a rough skeleton.

-Paul provided a detailed paper on the appearance of Nigersaurus in 2005.
+Paul provided a detailed Paper on the appearance of Nigersaurus in 2005.
 He explained its unusual Skull which housed 500 teeth and its feeding adaptions.
 However, a more detailed paper on the whole Nigersaurus skeleton came in 2007.
 Currently, many specimens discovered by other paleontologists are under examination and further details will emerge as the research will continue.

 For more information goto: https://en.wikipedia.org/wiki/Nigersaurus